Artificial intelligence industry in China: History

-Late 1970s to early 2000s
+Late 1970s to early 2010s

-Artificial intelligence research and development did not start until the late 1970s after economic reforms when Deng Xiaoping announced his famous phrase, "science and technology are primary productive forces" (科技是第一生产力).
-Deng's speech demonstrated China's commitment to technological innovation.
+Artificial intelligence research and development did not start until the late 1970s after Deng Xiaoping's economic reforms.
 While there was a lack of AI-related research between the 1950s and 1960s, some scholars believe this is due to the influence of cybernetics from the Soviet Union despite the Sino-Soviet split during the late 1950s and early 1960s.
 In the 1980s, a group of Chinese scientists launched AI research led by Qian Xuesen and Wu Wenjun.
 However, during the time, China's society still had a generally conservative view towards AI.
 Early AI development in China was difficult so China's government approached these challenges by sending Chinese scholars overseas to study AI and further providing government funds for research projects.
 The Chinese Association for Artificial Intelligence (CAAI) was founded in September 1981 and was authorized by the Ministry of Civil Affairs.
-Even now, CAAI is still the only national academic association in China that specializes in technology and intelligence science.
 The first chairman of the executive committee was Qin Yuanxun, who received a PhD in philosophy from Harvard University.
 In 1987, China's first research publication on artificial intelligence was published by Tsinghua University.
 Beginning in 1993, smart automation and intelligence have been part of China's national technology plan.

-Since the 2000s, China has further expanded its R&D funds for AI and the number of government-sponsored research projects has dramatically increased.
+Since the 2000s, the Chinese government has further expanded its research and development funds for AI and the number of government-sponsored research projects has dramatically increased.
 In 2006, China announced a policy priority for the development of artificial intelligence, which was included in the National Medium and Long Term Plan for the Development of Science and Technology (2006–2020), released by the State Council.
+In the same year, artificial intelligence was also mentioned in the eleventh five-year plan.

+In 2011, the Association for the Advancement of Artificial Intelligence (AAAI) established a branch in Beijing, China.
+At same year, the Wu Wenjun Artificial Intelligence Science and Technology Award was founded in honor of Chinese mathematician Wu Wenjun, and it became the highest award for Chinese achievements in the field of artificial intelligence.
+The first award ceremony was held on May 14, 2012.
+In 2013, the International Joint Conferences on Artificial Intelligence (IJCAI) was held in Beijing, marking the first time the conference was held in China.
+This event coincided with the Chinese government's announcement of the "Chinese Intelligence Year," a significant milestone in China's development of artificial intelligence.